PoignardAzur/poignardazur.github.io/drafts/04-convert-wiki-post-mortem.md

 I wrote fewer unit tests this time.
 I don't actually think that was a good idea, I think it made me slower, but I just had much less patience for it.

-Anyway, I imported an XML parser, retro-fitted the code that I'd already written, and ran it on exported dumps.
+Anyway, I imported an XML parser, retrofitted the code that I'd already written, and ran it on exported dumps.

 I quickly ran into a problem where small dumps were fine, but parsing moderately large dumps would fail 5 minutes in, which was a pain to debug.
 I added a setting to start parsing in the middle of a dump, which made debugging much easier.

 Still, I had learned my lessons from the previous attempts.
 My code was simpler, I didn't use async programming at all, I tried to do things in a dumb way whenever possible.
-Progress was overal faster, more regular and less frustrating.
+Progress was overall faster, more regular and less frustrating.

 After two days of this, I finally had a fully converted wiki!

 Hurray! 🥳

-One remaining problem was that links still had a mediawiki-like formatting.
+One remaining problem was that links still had a MediaWiki-like formatting.
 Links in the converted repository would look like this:

 - `[highForm](highForm "wikilink")`
 - `[S1/Users and groups](S1/Users_and_groups "wikilink")`
 - `[User:Yost](User:Yost "wikilink")`
 - `[this link](Foo/Bar Baz! "wikilink")`

-My first thought was "let's solve this with bash commands and regexes!".
+My first thought was "Let's solve this with bash commands and regexes!".
 [I asked ChatGPT for a solution](https://chat.openai.com/share/5e26503e-046e-43c2-ac57-c7c4d3f07931), but what it gave me felt too complicated:

 > Putting it all together, the commands would look something like:
 >